 Bexley has private rental stock across the borough, particularly in Erith, Belvedere and parts of Bexleyheath

-Annual Gas Safety Certificate (CP12).
+Annual gas safety check and Landlord Gas Safety Record.
 Under the Gas Safety (Installation and Use) Regulations 1998, landlords must arrange an annual gas safety check by a Gas Safe registered engineer.¹

-The resulting Landlord Gas Safety Record — commonly called a CP12 — must be provided to existing tenants within 28 days of the check, and to new tenants before they move in.
+The resulting Landlord Gas Safety Record (LGSR — commonly still called a CP12) must be provided to existing tenants within 28 days of the check, and to new tenants before they move in.
 Records must be kept for at least two years.
-Failure to comply carries unlimited fines and up to six months imprisonment.
+Failure to comply is a criminal offence and can result in prosecution, fines and imprisonment; penalties depend on the offence and court route.

-Annual service is not the same as a CP12.
+Annual service is not the same as a gas safety check.
 A gas safety check confirms legal compliance and safe operation.
 A boiler service covers maintenance, cleaning and efficiency.
-Both can be carried out in the same visit, but the landlord must specifically request the CP12 — a service alone does not satisfy the legal obligation.
+Both can be carried out in the same visit, but the landlord must specifically request the gas safety check and record — a service alone does not satisfy the legal obligation.

 Carbon monoxide alarms.
 Under the Carbon Monoxide Alarm (England) Regulations 2022, landlords must install a working carbon monoxide alarm in any room used as living accommodation containing a fixed combustion appliance, excluding gas cookers — this includes rooms with gas boilers.⁴ Landlords are responsible for repairing or replacing faulty alarms when notified.